h4cc/awesome-elixir/README.md

 * [weather](https://github.com/tacticiankerala/elixir-weather) - A command line weather app built using Elixir.

 ## Feature Flags and Toggles
+*Libraries to manage feature toggles (AKA feature flags): ON/OFF values that can be toggled at runtime through some interface*

 * [flippant](https://github.com/sorentwo/flippant) - Feature flipping for the Elixir world.
 * [fun_with_flags](https://github.com/tompave/fun_with_flags) - A feature toggle library using Redis for persistance, ETS for local caching and Redis PubSub for inter-node cache busting.
 Optimized for speed and low Redis usage.